 Visit Washington Square Park

-Washington Square Park is a popular park located in Greenwich Village that is most known for its stately arch presented to New York for the centennial year of George Washington’s inauguration as president (hence the name).
-It’s a great place to post up and you can always catch some live jazz performances.
-It’s a prime spot for people-watching!
+Washington Square Park is a popular park located in Greenwich Village that is most known for its stately arch.
+It was presented to New York for the centennial year of George Washington’s inauguration as president (hence the name).
+And it was modeled after the Arc de Triomphe in Paris.

 Catch a show at the Comedy Cellar

 The Comedy Cellar is widely known as the best Comedy Club in the states that has “kept comedy alive”.
 Every big-time comedian has performed here at one point in his/her career.
-They are known for having frequent surprise guests so you might be lucky to be surprised by a big-time celebrity when you catch a show here!
+They often have frequent surprise guests.
+So you might be lucky to be surprised by a big-time celebrity when you catch a show here!

-The exterior of The Friends Building is not the actual filming place of Friend’s.
+The exterior of The Friends Building is not the actual filming place of Friends.
 It was however used as the footage for any opening scene that “The Friends” in the apartment.
-Also, it’s located in a beautiful part of Manhattan.
-The West Village is such a charming neighborhood and should be experienced by all!
+So we can all pretend it was filmed in New York and visit the exterior.
+It’s located in the West Village which in my opinion is the prettiest part of Manhattan.
+It is such a charming neighborhood and should be experienced by all!

 Address: 90 Bedford Street, New York, NY

+A couple of streets over you can also visit Carrie Bradshaw’s apartment.
 In Sex and The City, Carrie lives on the Upper East Side in the 70s streets.
-While it may seem like her life is very UES, the exterior of her apartment is located in the West Village.
+While it may seem like her life is very UES.
+The exterior of her apartment is actually located in the West Village.
 Many people come here to visit Carrie’s Apartment and some may just dress up as her while doing so!